rowcased/rowcased.github.io/toolkit_page.md

 # Personal Developer Toolkit

 One of my favorite revelations about the art of coding came from wanting certain tools while working on personal projects on my computer and then realizing I could simply write those tools for myself.
-So I did, and it a success.
-Some of them are obsolete.
-Several were very useful.
-I learned a lot by creating them.

 1 [code_tester()](/code_tester.md)&nbsp;&nbsp;\~&nbsp;&nbsp;tests an algorithm against a set of tests<br><br>
 2 [dirp()](/dirp.md)&nbsp;&nbsp;\~&nbsp;&nbsp;takes in any Python object and pretty prints its directory items<br><br>